Tykerb 250mg Lapatinib Tablets IP

 Tykerb 250mg is a targeted therapy.
-It is classified as a signal transduction inhibitor - tyrosine kinase inhibitor, inhibitor of EGFR and HER2.
+It is classified as a signal transduction inhibitor - tyrosine kinase inhibitor, an inhibitor of EGFR and HER2.

 Lapatinib is used together with another medication (capecitabine) to treat a certain type of breast cancer (HER2-positive) that has not responded to the standard treatment.
 It may also be used together with another medication (letrozole) to treat HER2-positive breast cancer in women after menopause.
 It works by slowing or stopping the growth of cancer cells.